2020 Farmers Market IS OPEN

 9:00 a.m. - 1 :00 p.m.

-The Canton Farmers Market is happy to announce opening day on Sunday, July 12 from 9:00 a.m. - 1:00 p.m. at Patriot Park, located at 500 N. Ridge Road.
+The Canton Farmers Market is now underway this season and will be open of business every Sunday through October 25th from 9:00 a.m. - 1:00 p.m. at Preservation Park, located at 500 N. Ridge Road.
 Stop by to welcome back many of your favorite market regulars as you stock up on your produce, jams, honey, spices and more.

 COVID-19 Safety Precautions will be followed to keep everyone safe.